 Things to know before your hike

-2. Depending on how fit you are, it takes about 45 minutes to 1 hour to reach the base of the “thumb and from there about 20 minutes to the summit.
-While the hike down takes about 1 hour.
+- Depending on how fit you are, it should take around 45 minutes to 1 hour to reach the base of the “thumb”, and from there around 20 minutes to reach the summit.
+The hike down takes around 1 hour.

-3. I highly recommend wearing proper hiking shoes as the path towards the end is very steep and rocky.
+- I highly recommend wearing proper hiking shoes as the path toward the summit is very uneven and steep.

 Where to stay in Mauritius?